Dsuarezj/testing-masterclass/script.md

     ```
     import { packageFruitBasket } from "./warehouse";

-- [ ] recap what is integration test
 - [ ] refactor, show that we can change the implementation and instead of using await async we can use then and catch.
   ```
   export async function packageFruitBasket(basket) {